~ In loving memory, Sylvia Ring Rosenfeld ~

 Even before the end of the 19th century, Jews in Gorlice comprised 50% of the local population, which, by the end of the century, numbered more than 6,000 souls.
 The non-Jewish population was engaged primarily in farming; and there was also a lumber trade, with lumber coming from the many forested hills of the surrounding Carpathian mountain region.
 Gorlice's Jews traded primarily in wine and corn.
 In the 2nd half of the 19th century, oil was found in the area surrounding Gorlice.
 In 1883 the Glinik machinery manufacturing plant was built, and in 1885 the Glimar oil refinery was established.

-sung for their children some of the same Yiddish songs
+children some of the same Yiddish songs available at the

 Zemerl Yiddish Music